-Site is not protected - 0 points
+Site is protected - 20 points Site is not protected - 0 points

-(5) Is the farm unit(s) containing the site (before the project) as large as the average - size farming unit in the County ?
+(5) Is the farm unit(s) containing the site (before the project) as large as the average - size farming unit in the County?
 (Average farm sizes in each county are available from the NRCS field offices in each state.
 Data are from the latest available Census of Agriculture, Acreage or Farm Units in Operation with \$1,000 or more in sales.)
 As large or larger - 10 points